 Farsi, most commonly known as Persian, belongs to the Indo-European language family.
-There are some languages similar to Farsi in this family.

 There are different criteria for determining the extent of similarity among these languages.
-Let’s get deep into it.

 Top 5 Languages Similar To Farsi/Persian